kevinstl-org/apiease-docs/docs/docs/requests/proxy-endpoint-trigger.md

 ## How it works
 1. The first path segment after `/proxy/` identifies your shop.
 2. The remaining path is the custom endpoint path you configure.
-3. APIEase matches the incoming request to your Proxy Endpoint Trigger.
+3. APIEase matches the incoming request to your Proxy Endpoint.
 4. APIEase runs the configured request using the incoming data.
 5. The request’s final response is returned to the caller.